asyylz/React-SelfStudy/README.md

         <br>
         <u><b>useState, useMemo, useCallback, useEffect:</b></u>React hooks are utilized for managing component state, memoization, event handling, and side effects.
         <br>
+        <u><b>Aim:</b></u>The Counter App aims to provide insights into the inner workings of React, helping developers grasp fundamental concepts and mechanisms that power React applications.
+By examining the codebase and observing the app's behavior, users can gain a deeper understanding of the key concepts.
         <strong>
           <h3>Notes:</h3>
         </strong>